Our ETP Instructors

 Since 2008, Larry has participated in ARRL TI-1, TI-2: Space in the Classroom, and TI-2: Remote Sensing workshops and has developed electronics, radio, and robotics modules used in his technology classes.
 Students and community organizations have enjoyed the activities and materials he has introduced as a result of attending the ARRL Teacher Institutes.

-Larry became a licensed ham in 2003 and currently holds a General class license.
+Larry became a licensed ham in 2003 and currently holds an Amateur Extra license.
 He has served as treasurer of the Victor Valley Amateur Radio Club since 2008 and helps organize and run the club’s annual Jamboree on the Air event for area scouting groups.
 As a former scout and proud father of an Eagle Scout (and Amateur Extra Class ham), he particularly enjoys sharing what he has learned from the TI workshops in QRP (low power) communication, amateur satellites, and fox hunting activities with scouts and other community groups.